liufei2008/LGUI_Document_Source/docs/ReleaseNotes/v3/index.md

 ## 3.4

+### 3.4.6
+#### Fix:
+Bug: UICustomMesh not render from version 3.4.5.
+Crash: When a UI element use Custom RaycastType and has a valid CustomRaycastObject, then reset CustomRaycastObject then reset RaycastType.

+### 3.4.5
+#### NewFeature:
+New callback function/event when LoadPrefab.
+New material function node LGUISwitchClipType for easily set clip.
+#### Fix:
+Bug: UIDirectMeshRenderable not support LGUICanvas's clip, now fixed and tested in LGUI_ParticleSystem.

 ### 3.4.4
 #### NewFeature:
 New UI element type **UIWidget** which can render UMG in LGUI!
 And **UIWidgetInteraction** component for interact with it!